Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 - Many features like test automation, sharing of setup and shutdown of tests, etc.
 - Use the base class `unittest.TestCase` to create a test suite.
 - `MagicMock` from `unittest.mock` used for mock testing.
-- Command-line interface: `python -m unittest test_module1 test_module2 ...`.
+- Command-line interface: `python -m unittest`.
 - Part of the Python standard library.

 ---